Return to Board Games

 The Embers of Muaat

-- If their flagship is not on the board, they may build a third war sun.
-(Either use a different color war sun miniature or temporarily modify the flagship miniature in a noticeable way.)
+If their flagship is not on the board, they may build a third war sun.
+Represent this with a different color war sun miniature or temporarily modify the flagship miniature in a noticeable way.
 While they have three war suns on the board, they cannot build a flagship.